riteshporiya/angular-tic-tac-toe-game/README.md

 ## Acknowledgments 🙏

-- Inspired by classic Tic-Tac-Toe games.
+- Inspired by classic Tic-Tac-Toe games
-- Built with Angular and Bootstrap.
+- Built with Angular and Bootstrap
+- Sound effects implemented using Web Audio API

-Happy coding! 🎉
+Happy gaming! 🎮